WiseCoding/casino-royale/README.md

 - The virtual casino will host 2-4 games
 - The home page has, for each game, a "card" that will link to it
 - From the games I can always go back to the home page, or directly to one of the other games
-- The full description of each game is found here
 - The whole website must have a coordinated design/image (don't use saturated reds and square corners on one page, but pastel colors and rounded corners on another)
 - MUST HAVE GAMES: Rock, Paper, Scissors, Lizard, Spock and Twenty-One